 Planned carefully in compliance with guidelines provided to schools by the Minnesota Departments of Health and Education and organized with guidance from the Archdiocese of Saint Paul and Minneapolis and local officials, the Baccalaureate & Commencement Mass will recognize our graduating seniors while simultaneously ensuring the health and safety of each participant.

-We asked current junior, Graham, to document his online experience with a camera and a day-in-the-life journal entry.
+We asked current Holy Family junior, Graham, to document his online school experience with a camera and a day-in-the-life journal entry.
 Graham is making the most of this atypical situation and discovering the benefits of routine, discipline, and looking forward to the fall.
 Here’s his story.

 Online School Journal